Generic Name: disulfiram (dye SUL fi ram)

 Disulfiram should never be given to a person without his or her knowledge of taking the medicine.

 Do not take disulfiram if you have consumed alcohol within the past 12 hours.
-Do not drink alcohol while taking disulfiram and for up to 14 days after you stop taking this medicine.
+Do not drink alcohol while taking disulfiram and for up to 14 days after you stop taking disulfiram.

 You should not use disulfiram if you are allergic to it, or if: